 I have some concerns that some babies may reach the 15 pound maximum weight for the insert before their shoulders reach the 9 inch bottom harness position without the wedge.
 Morgan fits best with the crotch buckle on the innermost setting.

 3 Years Old

-My son Kai is 3 years old, weighs 32 pounds, and is just under 40 inches tall.
+This big guy is 3 years old, weighs 32 pounds, and is just under 40 inches tall.
 While he is well within the Pria 85 Max’s rear facing weight limit, he is just within the seat’s standing height limit.

 I was pleased to find that he still has plenty of growing room – he still has a couple more headrest settings to go.
 This means that the seat can reasonably be expected to accommodate a 40 inch child.
-For Kai, I moved the crotch buckle to the middle setting – the outermost setting is not allowed rear facing.
-The middle setting was workable, but a bit difficult for me to buckle, and the buckle tongues dig into Kai’s thighs a bit.
+For this model, I moved the crotch buckle to the middle setting – the outermost setting is not allowed rear facing.
+The middle setting was workable, but a bit difficult for me to buckle, and the buckle tongues dig into his thighs a bit.
 I’m not at all confident that he would tolerate this on a long drive.

 Forward facing, the Pria 85 Max is rated from 22 to 85 pounds, and from 29 to 52 inches tall.
 Additionally, the child’s ears must be fully contained within the headrest, and the harness must be at or above the child’s shoulders.
-The seat will be outgrown when the first of these limits are met.
+The seat will be outgrown when the first of these limits is met.